There are so many great things to do in Oaxaca.

 Mitla is another set of ruins that are worth a visit and one of my absolute favorite things to do in Oaxaca.

-If you take a tour of Hierve el Agua, the tour also includes a stop at Mitla, so you can see tons in one day.
+If you take this tour of Hierve el Agua, the tour also includes a stop at Mitla, so you can see both in one day.
 Having a guide take you around Mitla is a MUST.

 Call me a geek, but there’s something cool about visiting the widest tree in the world.